ZhaoqunZhong/ZhaoqunZhong.github.io/_posts/2020-8-29-suitesparse-android.md

 2. Use a libf2c library to transform fortran source files into c files

 	Eigen3 uses this method to provide a blas implementation that utilize its own data structure.
-It's blas module is pure c/c++ and can be directly compiled, but for some reason its lapack module still keeps some fortran files.
+Its blas module is pure c/c++ and can be directly compiled, but for some reason its lapack module still keeps some fortran files.
 You can choose to translate them into c then compile them if you think the BLAS & LAPACK module can benefit from some Eigen design.

-3. Vendor provided library, these are recommanded if available since they are optimized based on the hardware.
+3. Vendor provided library, these are recommanded if available since they are optimized based on the processors.

 	For Qualcomm cpu platforms there is QML(Qualcomm math library).
 But Qualcomm's website annources that QML-1.4.0 will be the end of it.
 I tested it on Android 10 & NDK-29, it still works.
 But it will break with future sdk versions sooner or later.